idp2p/idp2p/README.md

 There are two pub-sub commands:

 - `get`: when a peer want to subscribe to identity, it publishs a `get` command with `id` over the network.
-- `post`: when a peer received a `get` command, it posts identity information to subscribers in order to reach a consensus
+- `post`: when a peer received a `get` command or an identity change occured, it posts identity information to subscribers in order to reach a consensus

 ![w:1000](assets/idp2p.drawio.png)